 Student Moot Court Board

-The primary function of the University of Pittsburgh School of Law Moot Court Board is to organize and administer the Murray S. Love Mock Trial Competition and the Appellate Competition.
+The primary function of the University of Pittsburgh School of Law Moot Court Board is to organize and administer the Murray S. Love Trial Moot Court Competition and the Appellate Competition.
 Board membership is limited to a maximum of ten students per year and includes a mixture of second-year and third-year students.

 2013-2014 Student Moot Court Board